-The Compensation Committee has retained Radford as its independent outside compensation consultant to assist with setting executive compensation.
-The Compensation Committee has sole authority to retain or replace such independent compensation consultants.
+Pursuant to its charter, the Compensation Committee has the authority to retain compensation consultants to assist in its evaluation of executive and director compensation.
+The Compensation Committee engaged Aon's Human Capital Solutions practice a division of Aon plc ("Aon"), formerly known as Radford, as an independent outside compensation consultant to perform compensation advisory services during 2022 and to assist with evaluating executive compensation.
 The Compensation Committee believes that working with an independent compensation consultant furthers the Company's objectives to recruit and retain qualified executives, align executive interests with those of shareholders and ensure that executive compensation packages will appropriately motivate and reward ongoing achievement of business goals.
+Our Compensation Committee will continue to retain a consultant to provide similar information and analyses in future years for consideration in determining annual cash, equity and other compensation for our employees, executive officers and directors.

-Radford provided the following services to the Compensation Committee with respect to our 2019 compensation matters:
+Aon provided the following services to the Compensation Committee with respect to our 2022 compensation matters:

-- Reviewed and advised on adjustments to the company's peer group; - Conducted an extensive executive compensation assessment; - · Provided key insights on executive and director compensation based on relevant market data; and - · Assisted with certain proxy statement disclosures, including this Compensation Discussion & Analysis section.
+- Reviewed and advised on adjustments to the Company's peer group; - Conducted an extensive executive compensation assessment, including the use of performance-based equity awards as a means to align the interests of our NEOs with those of our stockholders; - Provided key insights on executive and director compensation based on relevant market data; and - · Assisted with certain proxy statement disclosures, including this Compensation Discussion & Analysis section.

-The Compensation Committee annually assesses whether the work of Radford as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services, if any, to the company by Radford; (ii) the amount of fees the company paid to Radford; (iii) Radford's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Radford or the individual compensation advisors employed by the firm with an executive officer of the company; (v) any business or personal relationship of the individual compensation advisors with any member of the Compensation Committee; and (vi) any stock of the company owned by Radford or the individual compensation advisors employed by the firm.
-The Compensation Committee has determined, based on its analysis of the above factors, that the work of Radford and the individual compensation advisors employed by Radford as compensation consultants to the company have not created any conflict of interest.
+The Compensation Committee annually assesses whether the work of Aon as a compensation consultant has raised any conflict of interest, taking into consideration the following factors: (i) the provision of other services, if any, to the Company by Aon; (ii) the amount of fees the Company paid to Aon; (iii) Aon's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Aon or the individual compensation advisors employed by the firm with an executive officer of the Company; (v) any business or personal relationship of the individual compensation advisors with any member of the Compensation Committee; and (vi) any stock of the Company owned by Aon or the individual compensation advisors employed by the firm.
+The Compensation Committee has determined, based on its analysis of the above factors, that the work of Aon and the individual compensation advisors employed by Aon as compensation consultants to the Company have not created any conflict of interest.

-The Compensation Committee also annually evaluates Radford's independence and performance under the applicable listing standards of Nasdaq.
-In 2019, Radford did not provide any other services to the company other than the consulting services to the Compensation Committee with respect to compensation matters.
+The Compensation Committee also annually evaluates Aon's independence and performance under the applicable listing standards of Nasdaq.
+In 2022, Aon did not provide any other services to the Company other than the consulting services to the Compensation Committee with respect to compensation matters and a subscription to the Radford compensation database.